espressomd/espresso/doc/sphinx/introduction.rst

 for |es| 4.0 and later, or both :cite:t:`arnold13a` and :cite:t:`limbach06a` (BibTeX keys ``arnold13a`` and ``limbach06a`` in :file:`doc/bibliography.bib`)
 for |es| 2.0 to 3.3.
-Starting with ESPResSo 5.0, please also cite the exact release published on Zenodo.
+Starting with |es| 5.0, please also cite the exact release published in the `Zenodo dataset "ESPResSo" <https://doi.org/10.5281/zenodo.18791182>`_.

 To find the version number, use the following command: